Taillan/AWS-3-Tier-App/README.md

 # Preface

 On each ressources tags are used :
-- Owmer -> To identified Owner.
+- Owner -> To identified Owner.
 The variable value are asked at terraforn applied command
 - Terraform -> To identified ressource create with Terraform

 On AWS Console I have created a AWS Resource Groups to list them easily